MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/validate-solution-upgrade-readiness.md

 Make sure to verify that there are no volumes that exist with the name *Infrastructure_1*.
 If there's an existing volume with the same name, this test fails.<!--ASK which test fails-->

 > [!NOTE]
-> Renaming the existing volume impacts the virtual machines as the mount point of the cluster shared volume changes.
-Additional configuration changes are required for all the virtual machines.
+> Renaming the existing volume impacts the VMs as the mount point of the cluster shared volume changes.
+Additional configuration changes are required for all the VMs.

 - To rename the existing volume, run the following PowerShell command: